deavid/yarrosco/data/README_setup.md

 Configuring the HTML App
 =========================

-This folder contains an HTML application using a single Typescript file that will query using AJAX the files `yarrdb_data.jsonl` and `yarrdb_log.jsonl`.
+This folder contains an HTML application using Typescript that will query using AJAX the files `yarrdb_data.jsonl` and `yarrdb_log.jsonl`.

 The result will be parsed and held in an in-memory database, then the chat is